gsoules/MkDocs/digital-archive/docs/technology/common-vocabulary-translator.md

 The table below gives a general sense of which Nomenclature Categories translate to which Common Vocabulary top level terms.
-To see how specific Classes, Subclasses, and individual terms translate, you can look at the the [translation rules](#translation-rules) that the CVT follows.
+To see how specific Classes, Subclasses, and individual terms translate, you can look at the [translation rules](#translation-rules) that the CVT follows.

 Nomenclature Category                                   | Common Vocabulary